Axobot-org/Axobot/docs/server.rst

 Roles rewards are roles given to your members when they reach a certain level of xp.
 These levels are defined by you (or by anyone with "Manage Server" permission), and you can add up to 7 rewards per server.

-The main command to manage these roles is :code:`roles_rewards` (or its alias :code:`rr`).
+The main command to manage these roles is :code:`roles-rewards` (or its alias :code:`rr`).
 Here is the list of commands currently available :

-* :code:`roles_rewards add <level> <role>` : allows you to add a new role to the list of roles-rewards.
+* :code:`roles-rewards add <level> <role>` : allows you to add a new role to the list of roles-rewards.
 The level is at least 1, without maximum, and to give the role you can provide either the Identifier or the name.

-* :code:`roles_rewards remove <level>` : allows you to delete a role-reward at a certain level, to prevent the next people reaching that level from getting the role.
+* :code:`roles-rewards remove <level>` : allows you to delete a role-reward at a certain level, to prevent the next people reaching that level from getting the role.
 People currently with this role will not lose it, unless you perform a reload via the following command.

-* :code:`roles_rewards reload` : reload all roles, to check that each member has the right roles.
+* :code:`roles-rewards reload` : reload all roles, to check that each member has the right roles.
 If a member has excess role-reward, they will be removed; similarly, if a member misses certain roles, they will be assigned to them.

-* :code:`roles_rewards list` : lists all currently configured roles-rewards, with their corresponding level, as well as the maximum number of roles allowed for your server.
+* :code:`roles-rewards list` : lists all currently configured roles-rewards, with their corresponding level, as well as the maximum number of roles allowed for your server.
 The bot must have "`Embed Links <perms.html#embed-links>`__" permission.

 .. warning:: For these roles to work properly, the bot **must** have "`Manage roles <perms.html#manage-roles>`__" permission.
 The roles to be given or removed **must** also be lower than the role of Axobot in your server hierarchy (Server Settings > Roles tab).